vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 |4.| Add a custom state Testing for your product backlog items
 |5.| Link work items, view history
 |6.| Plan and display team capacity for a srint
+|7.| Create a shared query to display all bugs in the current sprint.
+Group them by state *Hint: use "Chart for Work Items" widget*
-|7.| Modify dashboard to show team members, sprint capacity, your current workitems, sprint burndown
+|8.| Modify dashboard to show team members, sprint capacity, your current workitems, sprint burndown

 # DevOps Challenge \#3 - Version Control #
 In this challenge, you will set up version control, upload code and configure policies.